maddydevgits/flutter-kits-bootcamp/README.md

     Implement Custom Widgets in the flutter application
    - Create a HomeScreen
    - Displaying custom widgets by passing some information
+10. **Form and Form Validation**
+    Implement the Form Screen to get input data in the flutter application
+    - Create a FormScreen
+    - Form Inputs, Input Validation

 JSON API Server: https://jsonplaceholder.typicode.com/users
 ---